 <note>Commenters correctly pointed out that strncpy followed by null-termination is not the ideal implementation of strcpy_safe because it is inefficient (strncpy will zero all bytes to the end of the buffer) and maybe cut UTF-8 characters in half.
 Fixing this is beyond the scope of this post, which was supposed to be focused on automatically inferring the buffer size through template magic.
 So, don’t forget to implement YourCopyNFunction – and maybe I’ll post a version next time.</note>

 I challenge you to use this function incorrectly.
 You can make it crash by passing an invalid source pointer, but in many years of using this technique I have never seen a case where the buffer size was not inferred correctly.
 If you pass a pointer as the destination then, because the size cannot be inferred, the code will fail to compile.
+It only works with a static string buffer as destination (no std::string, or std::vector) but different overloads can be made for those destination types.

 I think that strcpy_safe is (ahem) a perfect function.
 It is either used correctly, or it fails to compile.
 It.
 Is Perfect.
 And it’s only six lines.
 Five if you indent like K&R.